PostgresApp/PostgresApp/docs/documentation/troubleshooting.md

 ### Make sure you run the latest version of Postgres.app

-Check the Github [releases page](https://github.com/PostgresApp/PostgresApp/releases) to see if you have the latest version of Postgres.app.
+Check the GitHub [releases page](https://github.com/PostgresApp/PostgresApp/releases) to see if you have the latest version of Postgres.app.

 ### Check the server log